 Several different teaching modalities are employed on this service:

 The weekly schedule for the rotation is as follows:

-* X-ray rounds take place at the PACS machine in the 5East ICU
+* X-ray rounds take place in the MICU workroom

 There is no required reading for the clerkship.
 Sub-interns are, however, expected to read materials relevant to the care of their patients and other patients on the service as time permits during their rotation.
 Available sources of reading materials include:

 At the end of the rotation, the student’s performance will be evaluated by the attending physician, pulmonary and critical care fellow and senior resident using the current Evaluation of Student Performance in the Clinical Curriculum form.
 This evaluation is completed on-line but the sub-intern will also receive feedback in person from each of their evaluators.